Cognitive Disorders after Traumatic Brain Injury

-What is a cognitive disorder after a traumatic brain injury?
+What is a cognitive disorder after a traumatic brain injury (TBI)?

-What are the symptoms of a cognitive disorder?
+What are the signs and symptoms of a cognitive disorder?

-- Trouble thinking clearly or doing 2 tasks at once
+- Trouble paying attention, thinking clearly, remembering things, or doing 2 tasks at the same time

 - Changes in your appetite